 As SigEps and Georgetown students, we understand the incredible privilege we have to be where we are.
 We are committed to Georgetown’s call to be “women and men for others.”
 Through our ideals of Virtue, Diligence, and Brotherly Love, our brothers are proud to serve and add value to the campus and surrounding community in whatever way we can.

 Our brothers are involved in the numerous groups that serve the Georgetown community, including some brothers holding leadership positions in DC Reads, the Student Advocacy Office, GIVES, and more.
-Further, whether it is through being the number one fundraising group on campus for Relay for Life (raising more than $33,000 in 2015) or holding the annual 5K Against Domestic Violence in the fall, we as Georgetown SigEps understand our duty to serve and give back to the community.
+Furthermore, whether it is through being the number one fundraising group on campus for Relay for Life in the spring, or holding the annual 5K Against Domestic Violence in the fall, we as Georgetown SigEps understand our duty to serve and give back to the community.

 Relay for Life